Soft Skills

 Become great at building

-This track focuses on 2 pillars of entrepreneurship: Innovation and Enterprise.
+This track focuses on entrepreneurship: particularly in Innovation and Enterprise.
 Mastering these dynamic skills is the gateway to turning creative ideas into real-world solutions and seizing opportunities in today’s fast-changing world.

 -